simonhicks/todo.vim/README.md

 add the new todo to the modified buffer instead.
 In that case you'll have to manually save the buffer.

+You can also run that same command with a bang...

+    :Todo! buy toilet paper

+Which will add "[ ] ! buy toilet paper" to your todo list.

 ### Move lines of text into a named todo file

 You can move selected lines from any file or buffer into a named todo file by invoking the ex